OM Investors Have Opportunity to Lead Outset Medical, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Aug.
-2, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Outset Medical, Inc. ("Outset" or the "Company") (NASDAQ: OM).
+BENSALEM, Pa., Aug.
+5, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Outset Medical, Inc. ("Outset" or the "Company") (NASDAQ: OM).

 Class Period: September 15, 2020 – June 13, 2022